I Love You, Daddy: Plot

-Glen Topher (Louis C.K.), a successful writer and producer of television dramas based in New York City, informs his ex-wife Aura (Helen Hunt) that their aimless teenage daughter, China (Chloë Grace Moretz), wants to move in with him, probably because of his wealthy lifestyle.
-Ralph (Charlie Day), Glen's closest friend, insinuates that China, being an attractive 17-year-old girl, probably spent her spring break in Florida playing sexual games with her classmates.
-China asks to go back to Florida to meet with the new friends she made there, and Glen is worried but can't say no to her.
-Maggie (Pamela Adlon), Glen's outspoken ex-girlfriend, thinks he's being a bad father for always giving his daughter whatever she wants.
+Glen Topher, a successful writer and producer of television dramas based in New York City, informs his ex-wife Aura that their aimless 17-year-old daughter, China, wants to move in with him, presumably because of his wealthy lifestyle.
+Ralph, Glen's closest friend, insinuates that China spent her spring break in Florida playing sexual games with her classmates.
+China asks to go back to Florida to meet with the new friends she made there, and while Glen is worried, he agrees.
+Maggie, Glen's outspoken ex-girlfriend, accuses him of being a bad father for always giving his daughter whatever she wants.

-A new television series about nurses, created by Glen, is set to air in the fall, but there is no script and no cast yet, much to the chagrin of Glen's nervous production partner Paula (Edie Falco).
-Through the machinations of an agent, famous actress Grace Cullen (Rose Byrne) shows up unannounced at Glen and Paula's production office seeking the lead role in the show.
-Grace claims that she has always wanted to work with Glen, who is charmed by her.
-A few days later, Grace invites Glen and China to a party where veteran film director Leslie Goodwin (John Malkovich), whom Glen idolizes, is also in attendance.
-China is wary of Leslie due to media reports accusing him of being a pedophile, but after talking with him, she becomes fascinated by him.
+Glen's new television series about nurses is set to air in the fall, but there is no script and no cast yet, much to the chagrin of Glen's nervous production partner Paula.
+Through the machinations of an agent, famous actress Grace Cullen shows up unannounced at Glen and Paula's production office, seeking the lead role in the show.
+Grace claims she has always wanted to work with Glen, who is charmed by her.
+A few days later, Grace invites Glen and China to a party where veteran film director Leslie Goodwin, whom Glen idolizes, is also in attendance.
+China is initially wary of Leslie due to media reports accusing him of being a pedophile but grows interested in him after they converse.

 Glen soon enters into a romantic relationship with Grace, who informs him that Leslie has invited China on a trip to Paris with him and some friends.
 Glen is appalled, but when he confronts China about it, she is resolute about going.
 The situation leads Glen to a fight with Grace, and they break up.
-When China arrives home from Paris, Glen throws her a fancy celebration for her 18th birthday, but is haunted by the notion that she may have had sex with the much older Leslie.
-Glen confronts them both with his concerns, resulting in China getting upset with him and moving out of his house.
+When China arrives home from Paris, Glen throws her a fancy celebration for her 18th birthday.
+Haunted by the notion that China may have had sex with the much older Leslie, Glen confronts them with his concerns, resulting in China getting upset with him and moving out of his house.

-Months later, Glen is attending the Emmy Awards, where Leslie has just received the Best Director award for a show featuring Ralph as its star.
-Leslie tells Glen that he felt inspired by him to finally accept doing television work.
-Leslie also casually reveals that China had rejected his sexual advances while in Paris.
-In the end, Maggie acts as intermediary and Glen meets China at her new job at a department store, where the father and daughter begin to reconcile.
+Months later, Glen is attending the Emmy Awards where Leslie has just received the Best Director award for a show featuring Ralph as its star.
+Leslie tells Glen that he felt inspired by him to accept doing television work and reveals that China rejected his sexual advances while in Paris.
+With Maggie acting as an intermediary, Glen meets China at her new job at a department store, where they begin reconciling.